toreriklinnerud/chess-autoplan/README.md

 The 5 GB Plan is still the best plan
 ```

-Note that the password but be URI encoded (replace spaces with a plus)
+Note that the password must be URI encoded (replace spaces with a plus)

 To run test:
 ```sh